The Church in the Darkness

 The Church in the Darkness is an action-adventure video game.
-It was originally announced in 2016 to ship in early 2017, but was finally released in 2019 for Microsoft Windows, macOS, PlayStation 4, and Xbox One.
+It was originally announced in 2016 to ship in early 2017, and was released in 2019 for Microsoft Windows, macOS, PlayStation 4, and Xbox One.
 It was designed by Richard Rouse III under the name Paranoid Productions.

 Gameplay

 The Church in the Darkness is an "action-infiltration" game set inside a religious cult in the 1970s.
 The game revolves around an ex-law enforcement officer named Vic who attempts to get inside an isolated religious colony called "Freedom Town" to check in on his sister's son, Alex.
 The leaders, Isaac and Rebecca Walker of the "Collective Justice Mission", preach socialism and sustainable agricultural living in a Christian society.
 They are voiced by the couple, John Patrick Lowrie and Ellen McLain.
-The story unfolds through Isaac and Rebecca's regular updates on the camp's public announcement system.
+The story unfolds through Isaac and Rebecca's regular updates on the camp's public address system.

 Some elements of the game are procedurally generated, with each start changing people's allegiances, beliefs, and camp layout.